bucaojit/HBaseExamples/README.md

 HBaseExamples
 ==============

-Some HBase code examples I've written while working on HBase, for use as a starting point for more involved work.

 To compile the examples, the JAR's located in the hbase/lib directory need to be added to the CLASSPATH before compilation.